Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Introduction

 The contributions of this study can be summarized as follows:

-\begin{enumerate} \item Construction of the \textit{ChiMed} dataset, which encompasses sub-datasets for DCPT, SFT, and DPO training stages, offering a holistic source to medical knowledge integration. \item Implementation of a multi-stage knowledge injection pipeline and development of a Chinese medical LLM named Qilin-Med, effectively improving general-domains models on medical text understanding, instruction following, and preference alignment. \item Empirical validation of our method across multiple datasets, including \textit{CMExam} \cite{liu2023benchmarking}, \textit{CEval} \cite{huang2023ceval}, and \textit{Huatuo-26M} \cite{li2023huatuo26m}, setting new benchmarks in the realm of medical LLMs.
+\begin{enumerate} \item Construction of the \textit{ChiMed} dataset, which contains diverse data types (QA, plain texts, knowledge graphs, and dialogues) for each step among the CPT-SFT-DPO training strategy. \item Implementation of a multi-stage knowledge injection pipeline and development of a Chinese medical LLM named Qilin-Med, effectively improving general-domains models on medical text understanding, instruction following, and preference alignment. \item Empirical validation of our method across multiple datasets, including \textit{CMExam} \cite{liu2023benchmarking}, \textit{CEval} \cite{huang2023ceval}, and \textit{Huatuo-26M} \cite{li2023huatuo26m}, setting new benchmarks in the realm of medical LLMs.

 \end{enumerate}